-Fresnillo has made significant advances at Plata Verde in the last nine months, completing:
+Fresnillo has made significant advances at Plata Verde, completing:

-- Upgrading and rehabilitation of road access in preparation for drill access. - Initial metallurgical test work which demonstrated exceptional cyanide leach recoveries averaging 93% for silver and in combination with flotation achieving 97% silver recovery. - Geological mapping and rock chip sampling of the property with 470 samples collected.
-Results are pending for the last batch. - Negotiations with landowners for drill access.
+- Upgrading and rehabilitation of road access in preparation for drill access. - Initial metallurgical test work which demonstrated exceptional cyanide leach recoveries averaging 93% for silver and in combination with flotation achieving 97% silver recovery. - Geological mapping and rock chip sampling of the property with 470 samples collected. - Negotiations with landowners for drill access.